Based on Genesis chapter 25 verses 18 – 24

 But right from the outset, Rebekah knew there was something different about her pregnancy.
 It seemed that the baby was always twisting and turning and struggling inside her.
 In fact, it got so bad that Rebekah went to ask the Lord what was going on.
 ‘Lord, why’s this happening to me?’

 ‘Rebekah,’ the Lord answered.
 ‘There are two children inside your womb and they are going to become two rival nations.
-One of those nations will be stronger than the other one, and, the descendants of the older son will serve the descendants of the younger son.’
+One of those nations will be stronger than the other one, and, the descendents of the older son will serve the descendents of the younger son.’

 So there was more than one child inside her!
 And already the Lord knew all about them and what would become of them!
 (PAUSE)